Overview

 </details>

-2. Enter the directory where you want to install Pleasanter.
+2. Enter the directory where Pleasanter will be installed.

 4. Enter the service name.